Sahil-Kundaliya/video_call/README.md

-# video & Audio in Flutter
+##Video & Audio in Flutter

-A Flutter-based app for seamless video and audio calls, designed for high-quality communication.
-Built for ease of use and reliability, it provides a smooth experience for connecting with others anywhere, anytime.
+A Flutter-based app for seamless video and audio calls, designed to deliver high-quality communication.
+Built with ease of use and reliability in mind, the app ensures a smooth, real-time experience for connecting with others, anytime, anywhere.